 When we leave these spaces, it is important to stay connected.
 Hold each other accountable for your goals and overall health.
 Be intentional about devoting time to the next opportunity to be in the club.
 Know that you are not alone.
 And whatever you do, don’t let your club membership expire.

 Trina Moore-Southall has an extensive career of over 20 years in public and private K-12 education.
 Trina has taught in both the History and English departments at the middle school and high school level.
 She was recognized in 2009 as Teacher of the Year.
 With the desire to have a greater voice in school management, she pursued an administrative position.
 As Dean of Students and Academics at a private, college preparatory school, Trina served as an instructional leader and mentor.
 Her passion for diversity, equity and inclusion led her to her current senior leadership position of Director of Equity and Inclusion at Brentwood School in Los Angeles.
-She regularly works to facilitate programs, trainings, workshops and seminars to increase awareness and education for people of all walks of life.
+She regularly works to facilitate programs, training, workshops, and seminars to increase awareness and education for people of all walks of life.